-Ian is the Head of Advertising at Macleay College as well as a strategist and creative director at Utopia Creative.
+Ian is the Head of the Media and Advertising Faculty at Macleay College.
+Ian has extensive international experience in the design, broadcast and advertising industries.
+These include creative postings in London (Frame Store), Barcelona (OFramestore), Vienna (DMC), Hamburg (Premiere), Berlin (Metadesign) and Sydney (VPB).
 His portfolio of work includes branding and advertising campaigns for the ABC, the Olympics, Samsung and NSW Tourism.
-Ian has created award-wining commercials, advertising campaigns, corporate films and documentaries, both in Australia and overseas.
+Ian has created award-winning commercials, advertising campaigns, corporate films and documentaries, both in Australia and overseas.
 His latest film “OUT in the line-up” has picked up awards in Australia, US and Europe.

 DIPLOMA OF ADVERTISING & MEDIAfind out more

 Our highly regarded Diploma of Advertising and Media is a practical course for those wanting to step into a successful career in the advertising industry.
-The foundation course offers school leavers a great overview of the exciting new job opportunities in the whole of the advertising industry, including roles on social media and media production.
+The foundation course offers school leavers a great overview of the exciting new job opportunities in the advertising and media industries, including roles in social media and media production.
 It also offers students who have previously studied marketing, graphic design, psychology or writing an opportunity to specialise their skills and launch their advertising careers.

 CRICOS CODE 056023G